RSSchermer/entitytled/README.md

 joinCondition = (m: Movies, t: (MovieStars, Stars)) => m.id === t._1.movieID
 ```

-If you don't specify the `toQuery` argument explicitly, Entitytled will attempt
+If you don't specify the `joinCondition` argument explicitly, Entitytled will
-to infer a default `toQuery` at compile time by examining the foreign keys that
+attempt to infer a default `joinCondition` at compile time by examining the
-were defined on the owner table and the join table.
-For Entitytled to be able
+foreign keys that were defined on the owner table and the join table.
+For
-to do this, there must be exactly 1 candidate foreign key (a foreign key from
+Entitytled to be able to do this, there must be exactly 1 candidate foreign key
-the owner table to the join table, or from the join table to the owner table).
+(a foreign key from the owner table to the join table, or from the join table to
-Again, if there's more than one candidate foreign key or if no candidate foreign
+the owner table).
+Again, if there's more than one candidate foreign key or if no
-keys were defined, a compiler error is raised, which can always be resolved by
+candidate foreign keys were defined, a compiler error is raised, which can
-providing the `joinCondition` explicitly.
+always be resolved by providing the `joinCondition` explicitly.

 To complete the example, here's the definition of the `Star` type: